Get In Formation — The Internet Is Streaming Beyoncé's Homecoming As A Family

 “The power Beyoncé has to provide happiness in dark times is truly remarkable," Lawson continued.
 "I know I lean on her a lot.
 So I’m excited that people want to do this and provide some of that same excitement!
 Also, Homecoming is thee best live performance of all time!”

-The watch party is set to commence tomorrow night at 9pm EST. Charge your computers and cell phones, pour yourself a glass of whatever you like, and get in formation.
+The watch party is set to commence tomorrow night at 9pm EST (1am GMT).
+Charge your computers and phones, pour yourself a glass of whatever you like, and get in formation.
 It's Homecoming time.

 Advertisement